 We originally planned to cross into Canada just after visiting Glacier National Park in Montana.
 It made a nice, clean geographic circle to drive into Idaho, cross into Canada from Idaho, drive across to Vancouver, and then back into the US and down the West Coast.

-This was our original plan when we designed our American Northwest Road Trip with Kids: Yellowstone, Glacier, and the Pacific Northwest.
+This was our original plan when we designed our American Northwest Road Trip.

 When we planned this road trip in May or 2021, it seemed highly unlikely that by September, the borders would still be so restricted, but as this section of our trip approached, the complications became clear.

 We originally planned to drive to Bonner’s Ferry, Idaho, have a quick lunch, then slide across the open border at Kingsgate Crossing.
 However, I could not find anywhere close by that would provide the required PCR tests, and guarantee the timeframe to get the test results.

 The few testing places I found in Montana and Idaho: 1.
 Would not let us schedule a test a month ahead of time and 2.
 Would not guarantee the results within a certain timeframe.
 They all had vague wording about the timing being determined by the lab.

 Based on our original plan, we didn’t have time to sit in Montana or Idaho waiting for results, so I knew we’d have to make some changes.
 I stumbled upon a blog post by 2 Ride the Globe that detailed one couple’s struggle to get tested in Montana in mid-August.
 After several sets of tests that were returned after the 72-hour deadline, they gave up and drove to Seattle.